 To motivate the scheme, consider an example.
-An upgraded node orders its link interface IDs (or alternatively neighbor node IDs)and represents each link by its index in this ordering (see Figure 3).
-This link ID, i.e. index, can now be efficiently encoded.
+An upgraded node orders its link interface IDs and represents each link by its index in this ordering (see Figure 3).
+The new link ID (i.e. index) can now be efficiently encoded.
 For example, a router with 15 interfaces will need 4-bit link indices.
 In general, the link or interface IDs of a node may be locally hashed using a globally-known hash function.
-Since every node knows the global hash function and it operates on globally-known link IDs (e.g. IP addresses of interfaces) each node can independently compute the hashes of any other node.
+Since every node knows the global hash function and it operates on globally-known link IDs (e.g. IP addresses of interfaces) each node can independently compute the hashes of any other node and hence avoid signaling.

-Figure 3: Explanation of Index-Based Encoding Scheme
+Fig. 4.
+Explanation of the Index-Based Encoding

-A path can now be specified as a concatenation of such link-indices (e.g. Figure 3 shows PathID, in binary, of a path via nodes 9-10-6).
-This PathID encoding is guaranteed to be unique (unlike the earlier MD5+CRC32 encoding which had a very small collision probability).
+A path can now be specified as a concatenation of such linkindices (see Figure 4).
+Moreover, this PathID encoding is guaranteed to be unique (unlike the earlier MD5+CRC32 encoding which had a very small residual non-uniqueness probability).
 For a reasonable maximum bit-budget in the packet header (e.g. 128 bits), and an average of 15 interfaces per router, up to 32-hop paths can be encoded with this technique.
-The limitation of 32-hops is not too restrictive (in [25], authors find that the average number of hops to reach a destination in the Internet is 19); it applies only within a single area or a domain.
+The limitation of 32-hops is not too restrictive (in [26], authors find that the average number of hops to reach a destination in the Internet is 19); it applies only within a single area or a domain.
 The PathID is re-initialized by the first upgraded router after crossing any area or domain boundary.

-The concatenation operation used here is an example of a reversible or perfect hash, i.e., the local hash (i.e. nexthop information) can be extracted from the overall PathID without needing a per-path table entry.
+The concatenation operation used here is an example of a reversible or perfect hash, i.e., the local hash (i.e. next-hop information) can be extracted from the overall PathID without needing a perpath table entry.
 The state needed at interior nodes is a small; only a table mapping link indices to link-IDs is needed.
 For example, at a router with 15 interfaces, a 15 entry index-table is needed irrespective of network size.
-No other control-plane computation or statecomplexity is required at interior nodes.
+No other control-plane computation or state-complexity is required at interior nodes.
 Since the interior nodes can forward to any neighbor now, a large number of network paths may be supported.
-Edge-nodes can compute paths using heterogeneous algorithms, and use a simpler validation algorithm (see Section 3.3).
+Edge-nodes can compute paths using heterogeneous algorithms, and use a simpler validation algorithm (see Section III-C).

-To summarize the impact in terms of function placement and complexity management, the index-based scheme uses per-hop PathID processing instead of a table-driven per-hop PathID swapping strategy.
+To summarize the impact in terms of function placement and complexity management, the index-based scheme uses Perhop PathID processing in the data-plane instead of a tabledriven per-hop PathID swapping strategy.
 Only edge routers need to compute the multipaths and their PathIDs using a simplified validation procedure.
-The memory requirements at the core routers are also greatly reduces.

-3.2 Index-Based Scheme: Packet Forwarding
+B. Index-Based Scheme: Packet Forwarding

 Upgraded interior routers maintain an index table that maps the interface index to the link interface IP address.
-On receiving a packet, an upgraded interior router extracts the interface index of the outgoing interface (next-hop) from the PathID field in the packet header and uses the interface index table to forward the packet on the appropriate link (see Figure 4).
+On receiving a packet, an upgraded interior router extracts the interface index of the outgoing interface (next-hop) from the PathID field in the packet header and uses the interface index table to forward the packet on the appropriate link (see Figure 5).